MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 ```
 To deserialize the model, switch to a newer server or consider upgrading the older remote server.
 As a best practice, it helps when all servers and client apps are at the same functional level.

-### 2. ImportError for Matplotlib.pyplot (Anaconda issue)
+## 2. ImportError for Matplotlib.pyplot

-Although not specific to Machine Learning Server, Matplotlib.pyplot fails to load on some systems.
+This is a [known Anaconda issue](https://github.com/ContinuumIO/anaconda-issues/issues/1068) not specific to Machine Learning Server, but Matplotlib.pyplot fails to load on some systems.
 Since using Matplotlib.pyplot with revoscalepy is a common scenario, we recommend the following workaround if you are blocked by an import error.
 The workaround is to assign a non-interactive backend to matplotlib prior to loading pyplot:

 ```python
 import matplotlib as mpl